 The U.S. Department of Education introduced its revamped FAFSA application process on Dec.
 31, 2023.
 This guide will help you navigate the FAFSA form changes and maximize your chances of making college more affordable.

 We will regularly update this guide as more information becomes available.

 FAFSA, or the Free Application for Federal Student Aid, is a crucial form for students seeking financial assistance for college.
 It gathers information about the student’s and family’s finances to determine eligibility for grants, scholarships, and loans.
 You submit the form annually for each upcoming academic year.

-This Road2College guide focuses on the FAFSA for the 2024-25 academic year, which the government will unveil by Dec.
-31, 2023.
-That’s a three-month delay from the usual Oct.
-1 opening date, and it’s the government’s rollout deadline under the law.
-The Department of Education has needed the extra time due to all the upcoming FAFSA changes.
+This Road2College guide focuses on the FAFSA for the 2024-25 academic year, which the government unveiled Dec.
+31. That’s a three-month delay from the usual Oct.
+1 opening date, and it was the government’s rollout deadline under the law.
+The Department of Education needed the extra time due to all the upcoming FAFSA changes.

 Remember that the current FAFSA remains open for the 2023-24 academic year until June 30, 2024, the end of the academic year.
 Since most people have already submitted for 2023-24, this guide focuses on the 2024-25 FAFSA.
 (Go to StudentAid.gov if you want the older 2023-24 directions.)

 As in previous years, when students and families fill out and submit the completed 2024-25 FAFSA, they’ll learn what types of aid they qualify for – and the portion of college costs their family will be responsible for.
 Also, note that FAFSA applies not only to colleges and universities but also to career schools and trade schools.

 Parents of dependent students are responsible for the Expected Family Contribution (EFC).
 The government has renamed it the Student Aid Index (SAI) and will calculate the family’s contribution differently, as described later in this article.